 FXUA recognizes the importance of general education as an integral part of a well-rounded baccalaureate degree.
-General Education is intended to provide an educational foundation of skills and content that will help students to meet educational and institutional learning outcomes and be successful in their academic pursuit as well as beyond graduation.
-In the interest of ensuring that our students are able to hone these skills in a meaningful manner, FXUA places regulations on the time period in which our students should progress through the general education curriculum.
+General Education is intended to provide an educational foundation of skills and content that will help students to meet educational and institutional learning outcomes and be successful in their academic pursuit as well as beyond graduation, as well as providing a solid foundation for students to serve as leaders and positive social changemakers desperately needed in the world today.

-8.2 Policy on Completion of General Education Requirements
+8.1.2 Completion of General Education Requirements